-Section A - Health & Welfare Benefits.
+Section A - Health & Welfare Benefits

-The County will make contributions in the amounts listed below for funding, providing, and maintaining insured medical and dental benefits and life insurance for coverage effective from January 2022 through December 2023, and for providing a reserve fund to self-insure against unanticipated increases in the cost of those benefits.
+The County will make contributions in the amounts listed below for funding, providing, and maintaining insured medical and dental benefits and life insurance, and for providing a reserve fund to self-insure against unanticipated increases in the cost of those benefits.
 Through payroll deduction, employees will contribute the remaining amounts necessary for funding, providing, and maintaining insured medical and dental benefits and life insurance, and providing a reserve fund to self-insure against unanticipated increases in the cost of those benefits.
 Employee contributions will be used to pay claims first.